There is nothing worse than spending money on manufacturing an electronic device only to learn that one of the parts is damaged.

 What is ESD?

-When an electric current is discharged between objects with varying charges it creates an electromagnetic buildup.
+An electric current discharged between objects with varying charges, creating an electromagnetic buildup.
 Static electricity and electrostatic induction are the main causes of ESD.

 When one material rubs against another and then separates it releases an electrical discharge such as a spark.
 You have probably experienced this when you slide your feet on carpet or when you rub a balloon on your hair.